JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 ## Goals and limitations 🎯

 The goal for this library is to contribute to efforts towards trustworthy machine learning in Julia.
 The Julia language has an edge when it comes to trustworthiness: it is very transparent.
 Packages like this one are generally written in pure Julia, which makes it easy for users and developers to understand and contribute to open source code.
 Eventually the aim for this project is to offer a one-stop-shop of counterfactual explanations.
 We want to deliver a package that is at least at par with the [CARLA](https://github.com/carla-recourse/CARLA) Python library in terms of its functionality.
-Contrary to CARLA, we aim for languague interoperability in the long-term.
-Currently the package falls short of this goal in a number of ways: 1) the number of counterfactual generators is limited, 2) the data preprocessing functionality needs to be extended.
+Currently the package falls short of this goal in a number of ways:

+1. The number of counterfactual generators is still limited.
+2. The data preprocessing functionality needs to be extended; in particular, we need out-of-the-box support for categorical variables.
+3. The functionality to add mutability constraints is still not implemented for Latent Space generators.

+Additionally, our ambition is to enhance the package through the following features:

+4. Language interoperability with Python and R: currently still only experimental.
+5. Support for machine learning models trained in [`MLJ.jl`](https://alan-turing-institute.github.io/MLJ.jl/dev/).
+6. Additional datasets for testing, evaluation and benchmarking.
+7. Support for regression models.

 ## Contribute 🛠